vkrenz/OOP-Workshops/WS04/readme.md

 Tournament& match(const SoccerTeam* ls);
 ```
 This function will find out the winner between 2 soccer teams by having matches.
 It will loop through all the teams.
 - First it will check which team is having more no of fouls.
+Do this by comparing first index of m_soccer array with second index.
 - If first team is having less fouls then second team then, second team`s no of foul will increase by double and fine will be increased by 20%
 - First team`s goal will be increased by 1.
 - If seconds team`s no of foul exceed the MAX_FOUL then this team will become a invalid team.
 You can do this by setting the number to foul to an invalid value.